moonlumen/Futurafox/README.md

 * Microsoft Edge and Google Chrome as an inspiration

 # Customization
-Edgefox is going to be more modular and customizable in the future; for now, I'll prioritize just developing the theme, or you can simply just edit the CSS!
+Futurafox is going to be more modular and customizable in the future; for now, I'll prioritize just developing the theme, or you can simply just edit the CSS!